convox/docs/docs/reference/app-parameters/ResourcePassword.md

 $ convox apps params set ResourcePassword=my-secure-password
 ```

-> Changing this parameter on an existing application will update the password for the resource, which may cause connection failures if running services still have the old password cached.
+> Changing this parameter on an existing application will update the password for the resource, which may cause connection failures if running Services still have the old password cached.
 Plan a deployment immediately after changing this value.

 ## See Also